-I jumped at the opportunity to sign one out from work and give it a test drive.
+I jumped at the opportunity to borrow one for fun and give it a test drive.
 I decided to do so without reading the manual and see what I came up with.

 This morning as I edited my first pictures [not got to video yet] I decided to do some research figuring out all the settings and learning how to best use the camera for different purposes.